josephedward/josephedward/README.md

-### Hello! 👋 😁
+### Hello! 👋

 I'm Joseph.

-My interests include:

-_cloud native devops, data engineering, javascript art_
+I consult on AWS IQ with my company, Apt Native.
+Lately I have been working on custom retrieval with llamaindex+s3 and serverless ML with lambda+bedrock.
+Not an expert, but I do want to vectorize all the things 😁.
+Easiest way to get in touch: https://calendly.com/aptnative

 <div style="display:flex; flex-direction:column; ">